 “But Mr. Picasso,” the woman said.
 “It only took you thirty seconds to draw this little masterpiece.”

-Picasso isn’t the only brilliant creative who worked for decades to master his craft.
-His journey is typical of many creative geniuses.
+Picasso isn’t the only creative genius who worked for decades to master his craft.
+His journey is typical of many brilliant creatives.
 Even people of considerable talent rarely produce incredible work before decades of practice.